JohnLCaron/rlauxe/docs/SamplePopulations.md

 So we are dealing with the limitations of associating CardStyles with the anonymous physical ballots and scanned cvrs.

 The point is that one has to deal with the specifics of how each election stores their ballots.
-Possibly influence how ballots are handled to make the audit more efficient.
+Possibly try to influence how ballots are handled to make the audit more efficient.

 ## Examples